 What is ‘CVBS in 1’ the yellow RCA for?

-All the advanced features are not available on every android headunit so you may not have every wire listed in our ‘Connection Guide’ box below.
-But now you have a guide to every wire you have that should hopefully decode the cryptic text on the headunit connectors.
+All the advanced features are unavailable on every Android headunit, so you may not have every wire listed in our ‘Connection Guide’ box below.
+But now you have a guide to every wire that should hopefully decode the cryptic text on the headunit connectors.

 CBVS – the yellow RCA